How To Get Paid To Live Stream: 9 Practical Ways

 The greatest benefit of VAST/VPAID ads is that you are not tied to a video hosting service, like it is with YouTube ads.
 In case you want to try this out, StreamingVideoProvider allows VAST/VPAID ads to be delivered alongside a live video stream.

 Become an affiliate

 Budding entrepreneurs that are wondering how to make money live streaming often discover affiliate marketing.
 Affiliate marketing is another great way to make money live streaming.
-There are many popular affiliate programs, like Amazon’s, which offer many different products you can promote.
-Or brands and services may have their own affiliate programs.
+Both multi-vendor ecommerce platforms like Amazon and stand-alone brands offer affiliate programs.
+There are many different products you can promote.

 With affiliate marketing you simply create content to promote a product or service and invite your viewers to click the affiliate link.
 This will hopefully lead to them making a purchase via your affiliate partner and result in your earning a commission.